Derogations protected species (animal or plant)

 When specimens of protected species are imported, the derogation from the transport bans is issued by the prefect of the department of the place of destination.

-During transit of specimens of protected species through the national territory, the derogation from the transport bans is issued by the prefect of the department of the place of entry into the national territory.
+When specimens of protected species transit through the national territory, the derogation from the transport bans shall be issued by the prefect of the department of the place of entry into the national territory.

 Decision

-Silence kept for more than 4 months on a request for a derogation shall be equivalent to a decision of rejection.
+Silence kept for more than 4 months on an application for a derogation, a decision shall be taken rejection.

-• Either by way of permanent to public or private institutions engaged in scientific research or in the establishment of collections of national interest
+• Either as permanent public or private institutions engaged in scientific research or in the creation of collections of national interest

-• Either for one limited duration, unless renewed at the request of the beneficiary, to other legal persons or to natural persons.
+• Either for a limited duration, unless renewed at the request of the beneficiary, to other legal persons or to natural persons.

-In case of refusal, the decision shall specify the reasons for the refusal.
+In case of denial, the decision shall specify the reasons for the refusal.

-In case ofgranting of a derogation, the decision shall specify the reasons for the derogation and, if necessary, depending on the nature of the proposed operation, the conditions of the proposed operation, in particular:
+In the event ofgranting a derogation, the decision shall specify the reasons for the derogation and, if necessary, depending on the nature of the proposed operation, the conditions for it, in particular:

-• Information on the identity of the beneficiary
+• Details of the identity of the beneficiary

 • Scientific name and common name of the species concerned

-• Number and sex of specimens subject to the derogation
+• Number and sex of specimens covered by the derogation

-• Where appropriate, any reduction or compensation measures taken which have beneficial consequences for the species concerned and a deadline for forwarding the assessment of their implementation to the decision-making authority
+• Where appropriate, reduction or compensation measures implemented, with beneficial consequences for the species concerned and a deadline for the transmission to the decision-making authority of the assessment of their implementation

 • Qualification of persons called upon to intervene

-• Conditions for drawing up reports on assistance
+• Conditions for drawing up the minutes of the interventions

 • Period of validity of the derogation